arjunavinfra/kafka/manifest/README.md

 ```

 NOTE
-Modify the bootstrap address on mirri2-maker.yaml before apply
+Modify the bootstrap address on mirri2-maker.yaml before apply the yamls

 bootstrap addres can fetch from

 ```ruby